savannahestridge/savannahestridge/README.md

 # 👋 Hi, I'm Savannah Estridge

-I am currently a datascience working using data for public good.
+I am a datascientist who uses data for public good.
 Driven by a passionate commitment to human rights advocacy, I have cultivated substantial expertise in applying data science methodologies specifically within the realm of criminal justice and immigration reform.
-Through my extensive immersion in this field, I've gained a deep understanding of its nuances.
-Proficient in programming languages such as R, Python, and SQL, I utilize these technical skills to delve into intricate datasets.
-My data science background encompasses a range of experiences, including analyzing complex datasets, creating predictive models, and deriving actionable insights to drive impactful solutions for societal challenges.
-By harnessing these insights, I lead initiatives aimed at effecting substantial and meaningful social change within the context of immigration reform within the US Criminal Justice system.

 ### Skills
 - Quantitative research